-- [8] The Supreme Court noted that the longer the delay, the more the applicant will be seeking an indulgence from the Court and the stronger the case for an extension would need to be; and that, in a case where there had been a slip-up and the appeal date had been inadvertently missed, how quickly the applicant sought to rectify the mistake after learning of it would also be relevant. - [9] This Court notes that the delay in this case is five days, which is not a significant delay.
+[8] The Supreme Court noted that the longer the delay, the more the applicant will be seeking an indulgence from the Court and the stronger the case for an extension would need to be; and that, in a case where there had been a slip-up and the appeal date had been inadvertently missed, how quickly the applicant sought to rectify the mistake after learning of it would also be relevant.

+[9] This Court notes that the delay in this case is 14 days, which is not a significant delay.
+It appears that the appellant's advocate inadvertently missed the appeal date and quickly sought to rectify the mistake after learning of it.